 How does SIT decide when it is safe for a program to take place during a period where there is heightened risk?

-During a public health emergency such as the current COVID-19 pandemic, SIT also relies heavily on guidance from the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC).
-If there is a CDC Warning Level 3 travel notice issued for a country at the time a program is scheduled to start there, SIT will not run the program in that country but will make all attempts to operate the program in a different country (please see the section on Contingency Planning below).
+During a public health emergency such as the current COVID-19 pandemic, SIT also relies on guidance from the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC).

 In addition, during periods of heightened health risks, SIT closely monitors actions taken by the governments in the countries where our programs operate, such as movement restrictions or quarantine requirements that would potentially impact the program.

-Finally, SIT is able to leverage the expertise and knowledge of our staff teams on the ground, who provide us with updates about issues of concern and potential impact to our students and centers.
-Our local staff have extensive networks that include local authorities, U.S. embassy services, and informal sources, which all help to inform our decisions about programs.
+Finally, SIT leverages the expertise and knowledge of our host-national staff teams, who provide us with updates about issues of concern and potential impact to our students and centers.
+Our local staff have extensive networks that include local authorities, U.S. embassy services, and informal sources—all of which help to inform our decisions about programs.

 What steps will SIT take to mitigate exposure risk for students while traveling to and from program locations?

-Prior to departure, SIT will provide students with the latest medical recommendations for reducing risk during travel, as well as country-specific health guidelines, including required and recommended immunizations.
+Awareness and education are key to SIT’s risk prevention efforts.
+Therefore, we require that students participate in a pre-departure health and safety orientation with SIT Health, Safety & Well-being staff, Admissions staff, and the academic director for the program.
+During these sessions, students are provided with the latest medical recommendations for reducing risk during travel, as well as country-specific health guidelines, including required and recommended immunizations.

 What actions will SIT take to ensure the health and safety of students, faculty, staff and local communities after arriving in country for a program?